mre/endler.dev/content/2026/taste/index.md

 If you watch an artist like him perform, it looks effortless.
 That’s because he knows what matters and what doesn’t.
 He focuses on the details that make a difference and ignores the rest, which makes the task simpler for him.
-That’s the trick: good taste tells you what to leave out.
+That’s the trick: good taste tells you what to look for, and expertise teaches you how to achieve it -- what to emphasize and what to leave out.

-## You Can’t Buy It
+## Apple

 Buying an Apple device doesn’t mean you have good taste.
 Millions own them.
 For many, it’s just a status symbol.
 Apple helps you think different in the same way that Air Jordans help you jump higher.
+(I do love the posters, though.)

 In fact, people with good taste often *avoid* brands.
 Brands are what kill great products.

 The cycle goes like this:

-1. Someone creates something great.
+1. A company builds something great.
 2. Early adopters rave about it.
 3. Popularity grows.
 4. The product gets adjusted for the mass market.